yplam/panther-agent/README.md

 *   Handles Opus audio input from the client.
 *   Orchestrates ASR -> LLM -> TTS flow using LangGraph.
 *   Integrates with OpenAI-compatible APIs for AI services (configurable).
+*   Supports Azure Cognitive Services as an alternative to OpenAI:
+    *   Azure Speech Service for ASR and TTS
+    *   Azure OpenAI Service for LLM
+    *   Azure Text Analytics for emotion detection
 *   Abstracted service layer for easy replacement of AI providers.
 *   Handles `listen`, `abort`, `iot` messages from the client.
 *   Sends `stt`, `llm`, `tts`, `iot` messages to the client.